immanuelabosh/NYT/README.md

 # NYT

 16/10 - This branch contains the navbar code from the template.
+- it uses the newer nav_host_fragment rather than a framelayout + bottom nav bar
+  - (this lets you have seperate backstacks per fragment)
 - The template used a navigation layout to configure the navbar
 - see @navigation/mobile_navigation.xml and mainactivity.java for changes